return to homepage

 Height: To 3 ft (90 cm)

-Fertilizer: Feed monthly spring through fall with a balanced liquid fertilizer diluted by half.
-Do not feed in winter.
+Fertilizer: Feed monthly spring through fall with a balanced liquid fertilizer (such as 10-10-10 N-P-K).
+Do not feed in winter when growth is slow.

 Propagation: Take stem cuttings in spring or summer.
 They'll root easily in water or moist potting mix.